-PLEASE NOTE: These PDA opportunities will require submitting a PDA Credit Request form to earn credit, will occasionally count for more than one PDA credit and/or required PDA Category, and may require a pre-registration process.
+PLEASE NOTE: These PDA opportunities will require submitting a PDA Credit Request Form to earn credit, will occasionally count for more than one PDA credit and/or required PDA Category, and may require a pre-registration process.

 PDA Title: Volunteer Income Tax Assistance (VITA) 102B

 Description: The Volunteer Income Tax Assistance (VITA) is a nationwide program that is sponsored by the IRS.
 Volunteers prepare federal and state tax returns for low and moderate-income taxpayers.
-Each spring, students can participate in the VITA program to gain hands-on experience preparing tax returns.
+Each spring, students can participate in the VITA program to gain hands-on experience in preparing tax returns.